DUNE-DAQ/daq-kube/docs/README.md

 In general each resource should have its own dedicated variables under the `variables` directory.

 All kluctl target arguments should have default values.

+### .submodules

+This contains all the submodule git repos we are including.
+Specific elements from them should be linked into place so folks don't need to hunt for what repos we depend upon.

 ### Bootstrap